AshleyF/Forthkit/book.md

 We chose a register-based VM over the stack-based model that Forth typically uses.
 Why?

-**Advantages of registers:**
+**Educational Value:**
+Register-based machines are extremely common in the real world—nearly every processor you encounter (x86, ARM, RISC-V) is register-based.
+By building Forth for a register machine, we demonstrate how to implement a stack-based language on register-based hardware.

+**The Layered Approach:**
+Our implementation illustrates the classic Forth architecture:
+1. **Register VM**: The "hardware" layer
+2. **Inner Interpreter**: Manages Forth's data and return stacks using registers
+3. **Outer Interpreter**: The familiar Forth read-eval-print loop

+This mirrors how Forth traditionally runs on real processors—you build an inner interpreter that creates a virtual stack machine on top of register hardware.

+**Future Evolution:**
+Later, we plan to build a native stack-based VM.
+When we do, the inner interpreter layer disappears entirely—Forth's stack operations will map directly to hardware instructions.
+This progression shows how language implementation adapts to different hardware models.

+**Practical Benefits:**
 - Efficient addressing of frequently-used values
 - Natural fit for conventional processors
-- Easier to optimize in generated code
+- Easier to optimize generated code
 - More familiar to assembly programmers

 **Trade-offs:**
 - More complex instruction encoding
 - Need to manage register allocation
 - Less direct mapping from Forth semantics

-The register model gives us a good foundation for building higher-level abstractions while remaining efficient on real hardware.
+The register model gives us a excellent foundation for understanding how stack-based languages run on register-based hardware—a crucial skill since most real processors are register-based.

 ### What We've Built